Lucid - A Tesla Killer?

 We don't have the money in place.
 That's why we need to secure Series D in order to execute this (the Air).
 It would be irresponsible to start moving earth or start anything until we have a financial runway to execute that professionally and with absolute integrity.

-Financing delays will put Lucid behind faster moving competitors like Tesla who are able to better meet production deadlines through the help of equity raises.
+Financing delays will put Lucid behind faster-moving competitors like Tesla, which are able to better meet production deadlines through the help of equity raises.
 Tesla's Model 3 mass-market sedan is scheduled to release this year.

 Price Point and Margins